u-boot/u-boot/doc/driver-model/of-plat.rst

     #endif
             /*
              * Other fields can go here, to be filled in by decoding from
-             * the device tree (or the C structures when of-platdata is used).
+             * the devicetree (or the C structures when of-platdata is used).
              */
             int fifo_depth;
     };